 Having crooked teeth as an adult can be a confidence-zapping issue.
-Whether you had your teeth treated in your youth or have always been bothered by it, many people feel as though their smile is getting in the way.
-However, despite what social media might have you believe, crooked teeth are still quite common.
+Whether you had your teeth treated in your youth youth (but they’ve shifted over time), or have always been bothered by it, many people feel as though their teeth are getting in the way of their smile.
+Despite what social media might have you believe, crooked teeth are still quite common.

 There are a number of factors that can cause crooked teeth in adults, from genetics to long-term misalignment and even injury.
 Factors that cause crooked teeth can include:

 - The size of your jaw (Fun fact: evolutionarily speaking, our jaws are thought to have become smaller due to our reliance on softer foods than our forebearers)

 - Bite problems (teeth and jaw misalignments) that have grown worse over time, creating further crookedness, as existing crooked teeth move and change

 - Facial injuries such as knocks to the head or face, which may have resulted in tooth loss or displacement

 - Poor nutrition and dental care can also lead to decay/cavities or gum disease, resulting in movement of teeth and crookedness

 Yes – just like the rest of our body, our teeth and bite will change as we age.
 In fact, your teeth are never really set in stone and will naturally shift over time – which is the reason most orthodontists will encourage you to regularly wear your retainer for as long as possible after your treatment has finished.
 There are a number of factors that influence how much and how quickly age-related dental changes develop, but it is inevitable that some change will occur.